laceyteas/lacey-teas-site/content/pages/meet.md

 postImage: ../img/leaf.JPG
 order: '5'
 ---
-**please note: my rates and hourly minimum have changed do to Covid-19 Right now I am scheduling appointments for June.**
+**Please note: my rates and hourly minimum have changed do to Covid-19.
+Right now, I am prospectively scheduling appointments for June.
+This may change depending on safety guidance from SF Public Health**

 ## Local San Francisco Rates